Beijing City International School

 Beijing City International School (BCIS) (北京乐成学校 (Běijīng Yuèchéng Xuéxiào)) is an independent co-educational not-for-profit day school offering an international curriculum for toddler to twelfth grade students.

 It has gained a spot as a prospective member of the European Council of International Schools (ECIS) and is a regular member of the Council of International Schools (CIS), being accredited by The Western Association of Schools and Colleges (WASC).
 BCIS is also an IB World school, as well as a member of the Association of China and Mongolia International Schools (ACAMIS).
 BCIS is fully authorized for the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP) with the International Baccalaureate Organization (IBO).

 BCIS has two purpose-built campuses as of August 2014.
 The first is its 51,000 square meter main campus on Baiziwan Nan Er Rd, which serves as the home base for all students from Grades 1 to 12.
 Two of the school's three divisions, the Elementary School (Grades 1–5) and the Secondary School, are located on the main campus (Grades 6 to 12).
 The purpose-built Early Childhood Center (ECC) is located just one kilometer away at No. 11 Dongbai St (adjacent to Shuangjing Bridge) and serves students from Toddler to Kindergarten (age 2 to 6 years).

 BCIS can offer enrollment not only to foreign students but also to Chinese national students, as the school is registered with the Education Committee of Chaoyang District.

 History

 The school opened in 2005 with fewer than 60 students in Kindergarten through Grade 6.
 The secondary school building opened the following year, and the first graduating class was in 2008.
 BCIS was also an Olympic Model Education School for the 2008 Summer Olympics in Beijing.
 BCIS graduated its first student in 2009.
 The school opened a second campus in August 2014, the purpose-built Early Childhood Center (ECC), which is located just 1 km west of the main campus and educates children from Toddler to Kindergarten.
+In 2016, the ECC was awarded the Gold Standard of Leadership in Energy and Environmental Design (LEED), becoming the first early childhood center to earn an accolade of this kind in Beijing.